venkatraj/js-notes/Part 1/05. Data Types/5.2 Numbers/numbers.md

 ```

 Basically, exponential form works like this.
-It multiply the number that preceeds `e` with 1 and no. of zeros.
+It multiply the number that precedes `e` with 1 and no. of zeros.
 In the above example 1 is multiplied by 1 and 6 zeros (1000000)

 Let us say we need to represent 23 lakhs and 9500 rupees, we could write like this
 ```js